-Genatus Dent– more formally known as the Reverend James Robert Dent– was born on June 1, 1870 and made his home in the part of town now called the East End.
+Genatus Dent– more formally known as the Reverend James Robert Dent– was born on June 1, 1870 and made his home in the northeast part of town.
 Dent’s family worked for Wake Forest College and in the homes of its faculty members.
 His descendants still live here today.

 Museum staff see a lot of old photographs, but few as good as this.
 It’s obvious from a glance that Dent is a minister–whether it’s his bearing, his expression, or what’s undoubtedly a bible in his hand.

 The image made us curious, and that led to a search for clues.
 The first came from Dent’s great-granddaughter Dianne Laws, treasurer of the Wake Forest Historical Association, who recalls a man every bit as impressive as his picture.

 We learned the Dent family home was on North White Street, one of a group of tenant houses owned by Wake Forest College Professor William Gaston Simmons and referred to as Simmons Row.

 Finally, while combing the online digital archive of the Wake Forest College newspaper the Old Gold & Black, an article about Genatus Dent popped to the top of the findings list.
 Published in 1943, it marked the 50th wedding anniversary of Genatus and his wife Betty.